tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - `typeof v;` when `v = null` returns a string of `"object".`
 - In the current spec there is a statement that's been there since ES1 that says if you want to unset a regular value you would use `undefined`, but if you want to unset an object you would use `null`.
 That's part of the historical reason that `typeof null` returns `"object"`.
 But in reality it is just a bug.
-- You have to ensure that when you are doing a `typeof` check on an object that it isn;t accidentally `null` because you aren't going to get an object.
+- You have to ensure that when you are doing a `typeof` check on an object that it isn't accidentally `null` because you aren't going to get an object.
 - `function` isn't a top level type yet it has a return value for `typeof`.
 - `array` doesn't have a return value for `typeof` - we get `"object"` instead.
 - These things are quirks that we cannot change, because if these bugs were fixed then a bunch of the internet would break!